marisalim/Everest-eDNA-biodiversity-survey/README.md

 ## Scripts <a name="scripts"></a>

 These files were run on an HPC to map WGS reads to reference mitochondrial and chloroplast genomes.
 All python scripts written for Python3.

+**Disclaimer**: these are the scripts we used; they were developed on a MacOS and are not meant to be an out-of-the-box pipeline.
+If you would like to use them and have any questions, please post an [issue](https://github.com/marisalim/EverestMetagenomics2020/issues).

 [WGS](./WGS_mapping_scripts):
 - BWA mapping commands are in `bwa_batcher.sh`